 Homeschooling multiple ages can be an organisational nightmare.
 But don’t let it put you off.
 Once you find your groove it can work very well.

-The above picture is the second year I was teaching all four at the same time.
+The family picture shown her was when I was I teaching ages 3 to 9.
 Back in those days homeschooling multiple kids went like this.

 The Early Years of Homeschooling Multiple Ages